TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ```

 ### update_device
+Updates an already existing device of the application.
 ```python
 client.update_device(dev_id, updates)
 ```
 - dev_id: **string**  the id of the device to be updated.
 - updates: **dictionary**  a dictionary with the fields to be updated in the device.

 ### delete_device
-Delete the device with the given id.
+Deletes the device with the given id.
 ```python
 client.delete_device(dev_id)
 ```